Marijn-dev/semble/README.md

   args:
     n: 2
 ```
-or alternatively, the following for varying parameter per trajectory:
+or alternatively, the following yaml file for a varying parameter per sampled trajectory:
 ```yaml
 dynamics:
   name: VanDerPolParamaterised